reehansyed/Python_Customer_Churn_analysis_/README.md

 ### You can install the necessary libraries using the following:
 - pip install pandas numpy matplotlib seaborn
 ## Conclusion 🏁
-The analysis provides valuable insights into the factors contributing to customer churn.
-The key drivers identified include the type of contract, service usage, and payment method.
-By focusing on these factors, the telecom company can work on strategies to reduce churn, such as offering longer contract terms and promoting essential services to customers.
+The analysis reveals valuable insights into the factors contributing to customer churn.
+Key drivers identified include contract type, service usage patterns, and payment methods.
+By addressing these areas, the telecom company can implement strategies to reduce churn—such as promoting longer-term contracts and encouraging the adoption of essential services.